top of page

 Dave's Kentish Plover photographed by Steve Bury

-Windmill Farm was productive on the 7th when Dougy found a Spotted Crake (found by and a Ring Ouzel.
+Windmill Farm was productive on the 7th when Dougy found a Spotted Crake and a Ring Ouzel.
 The next day brought a superb Red-rumped Swallow over Jollytown (found by Dave), two Hawfinch in Tony’s garden, and a Grasshopper Warbler at Bray’s Cott.
 By the 9th, two Whitethroat had arrived at Caerthillian, and on the 10th a Hoopoe was at Kynance along with two Ring Ouzel at Soapy Cove.
 The 11th brought further Hoopoe, with individuals at Windmill Farm and at Housel.
 It is a bit hard to say which Hoopoes were new and which lingering from March.

 A cracking Purple Heron was Croft Pascoe on the 12th, found by John, and mid-month migrants followed: a Siberian Chiffchaff at Housel on the 13th and five Puffin at Lizard Point the same day.
 Late April saw a steady flow of returning warblers, including Lesser Whitethroat at Windmill Farm on the 19th, and Pied Flycatcher at Lizard Lighthouse on the 20th, followed by two Whinchat at Kynance Road.
 More Lesser Whitethroat, Garden Warbler, and Swift arrived from the 26th, with multiple sightings across Housel, Caerthillian, and Lizard Village.
 The 28th brought another Red Kite at Croft Pascoe and a standout Turtle Dove at Gunwalloe (found by Steve B).
 Kite passage built again on the 29th and 30th, with at least 12 birds noted on both days across multiple sites.
 The month closed with three Crossbill at Croft Pascoe on the 29th.